 Don’t: Use Outdated Technologies or Try to Stretch a Tool’s Functionalities

-There are two problematic tech practices in many organizations right now: The first is that companies insist on using outdated technology just because they’ve made the investment in the not-so-distant past.
+There are two problematic tech practices in many organizations right now: The first is that companies are using outdated technology because they’ve made the investment in the not-so-distant past.
 The second is that companies start using their existing tech for purposes that are way beyond the actual scope of the product.
 Stretching your software’s functionalities may seem like a great hack at first, but you will end up missing out on crucial functionalities needed to get a single view of your customer.

 Do: Invest in the Technology Your Business Needs to Fulfill All Your Goals

 To avoid missing out due to outdated or mismatched tech tools, take the time to sit down with your key stakeholders and align all of your goals and the technical resources needed to achieve those goals.
 According to the Entrepreneur’s Guide to Small Business Software, it’s helpful to “make a list of all the tools you have, the functionality you rely on them for, and any extra features they have that you’re not currently using.”
 Get rid of redundant software and invest in new, data-solidifying technology.
 The key is to find a sustainable way to link your existing systems holistically.

 Don’t: Leave a Mess of Structured and Unstructured Data in Your Contact Record